eliotsykes/rails-security-checklist/README.md

 - [ ] Mitigate `Referer` header leaking URL secret tokens to 3rd parties (e.g. password reset URLs can be leaked to CDNs, JS hosted by third parties, other sites you link to). (https://robots.thoughtbot.com/is-your-site-leaking-password-reset-links)

+### IDs
+- [ ] Avoid exposing sequential IDs (`98`, `99`, `100`, ...) which can leak information about your app's usage.
+For example, sequential IDs are often exposed in URLs, form field HTML source, and APIs.
+Sequential IDs reveal the size and rate at which certain types of data are created in your app.
+For example, if a competitor signs up to your service and their account page is at path `/users/12000`, and they sign up again in a month, and their new account path is `/users/13000`, you have leaked that your service gains roughly 1,000 sign-ups per month and has 13,000 accounts total.
+It is not recommended but some small mitigation can be made by starting IDs at a very large number, however this still leaks the rate of new data creation.
+- [ ] If IDs need to be exposed in URLs, forms, etc., favor less leaky IDs such as UUIDs or [hashids](http://hashids.org/ruby/) instead of sequential IDs.

 ### Random Token Generation
 - [ ] **CONTRIBUTOR NEEDED** Use `SecureRandom` or should we favor https://github.com/cryptosphere/sysrandom ?